 Appearances of other characters such as Nana Yankey of Pokesu, Jan Konneh of Prisi and Kaku Akaa of Jomoro are retellings of true stories, just as well.
 The slave trade between Brandenburg-Prussia and Ghana is also proven to actually have taken place back then even though modern German aristocracy does not admit it openly.
 Forts Gross-Friedrichsburg, Dorothea, Sophie-Luise and Takarary were built by German orders to support human trade.
 Traces of these buildings are still existant in the Western region of Ghana.

-Together with Abram Petrovich Hannibal, another African who achieved the right of higher education in Russia at the said time, Dr. Anton Wilhelm Amo is known to have been the first African ever to complete an academic biography of such excellence.
+Together with Abram Petrovich Hannibal, another African who achieved the right of higher education in Russia at the same time, Dr. Anton Wilhelm Amo is known to have been the first African ever to complete an academic biography of such excellence.
 For the historic data lacks details on our hero’s private life, fictious incidents have been added by the author.
 Nevertheless, the novel is closely related to the real life of Dr. A. W. Amo.

 Dr. Amo’s Lonely Planet